KallDrexx/dntc/README.md

 # How It Works

+## Notable Features

+* Customization of the transpilation process via attributes
+* Easy support for dotnet transpiled code to reference native functions and globals
+* Generic method support (as long as concrete type can be determined via static analysis)
+* Function pointers passed in from C99 into transpiled methods
+  * Represented in C# via `delegate*<T>`
+* Arrays being passed in from C99 into transpiled methods.
+* Static constructor transpilation with helper functions to allow native code to determine when the cost of static constructors are paid.

 ## Limitations

 While the transpiler is still in development, it has some note-worthy limitations to keep in mind.